pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

 ## Next steps

-You can now publish your Tanzu Developer Portal plug-ins to the registry of your choice.
+You can now publish your Tanzu Developer Portal plug-ins to your registry of choice.
 If you want to publish your plug-ins to a private registry, see [Configure the Configurator with a private registry](private-registries.hbs.md).

-After you have published your plug-ins, you can
+After publishing your plug-ins, you can
 [build a customized Tanzu Developer Portal with Configurator](building.hbs.md).